Singapore to New York · the longest flight

 On the Singapore to New York flight, the first cabin meal is an obstacle to your sleep block, not a meal.
 Decline it.
 Sleep mode begins right after the safety video.
 Mask, headphones, eyes closed.
 Seven hours later you wake into the back half of the flight, eat the meals you skipped, and stay active until landing.

 That’s one card.
-The path has the rest.
-The day before.
+The path has the rest, in order, at the right time.
+The night before.
 The morning of.
 The crossing.
 Your first evening in New York.
-Your first morning back.

 Common questions